-In this case, it’s a good best practice to get back to your subscribers as soon as your website is back up-and-running with a small incentive to say sorry.
+In this case, it’s a good best practice to get back to your subscribers as soon as your website is back up and running with a small incentive to apologize.

 This example from Reebok gets straight to the point with a short and snappy message and a 30% discount.
 Notice how they even use the word “Oops” as the promo code:

 Park Seed ran into issues when they updated their website and rewarded their subscribers with a 20% discount as a consolation.
 Again, they use a clever promo code with “All is Good.”

 Sending to the wrong segment or no segment at all has the potential to confuse your subscribers and harm your brand.
 Shutterfly sent an email to its entire database of subscribers, congratulating them on their newborn children.

 Due to the sensitive nature of this topic, it was picked up by media and discussed at length on Twitter and Facebook:

 Shutterfly swiftly followed up on this mistake with a formal apology email from their chief marketing officer, who explained what happened and invited concerned subscribers to email the company.